bhavaniravi/til/life/how-do-you-do-so-many-things-at-the-same-time.md

 ---
+added: Sep 28 2022
+draft: false
+image: null
+layout: ../layouts/BlogPost.astro
+slug: how-do-you-do-so-many-things-at-the-same-time
-description: How are you so productive?
+sub_title: How are you so productive?
 How do you manage your time?
+tags:
+- life
+title: How do you do so many things at the same time?
 ---

 # How do you do so many things at the same time?